-I admit that before stumbling across this little treasure on Reddit, I really didn’t know that much about Louis Vuitton’s legendary history, only what the brand represented. . . generational quality thanks to enduring craftsmanship at investment prices.
+I admit that before stumbling across a treasure found in an attic and posted on Reddit, I really didn’t know that much about Louis Vuitton’s legendary history, only what the brand represented to me. . . (read this in your best Don Draper voice) generational quality thanks to enduring craftsmanship at investment prices.

 Maybe this post should be called, “How to build your brand like a Malletier.” or “How a trunk maker changed the world.”
 For those of you who are curious, ‘Retracing the Trunk’ by Les Courtisans details is a visual exploration of one of the brand’s iconic designs.